Learn the basics with a private lesson

 • You want a real bargain:

-• You'd like a lightweight paddle:
+• You want a fast paddle:

-• You want a forgiving control paddle:
+• You'd like a forgiving control paddle:

 Pass if:

-• You're willing to spend more:
+• You're able to spend more:

 • You prefer heavier paddles:

-• You want a youth paddle:
+• You're looking for a youth paddle:

 I highly recommend the Oneshot Juniorshot Series for young players.